davidindub/quiz-master/README.md

 ### Challenges Faced

-- The [Google Forms API](https://developers.google.com/forms) was only released in March 2022, the month before I started building the project.
-Unlike other products like Google Sheets, there was are no Python Packages released yet to simplify using the Forms API.
+- The [Google Forms API](https://developers.google.com/forms) was only released in March 2022, the month before I started building the project and I was excited to use it, but unlike other products like Google Sheets, there was are no Python Packages released yet to simplify using the Forms API.
 - I had to build the project using just the documentation and there was a lack of any examples of the Forms API in use in a Python project yet.
 - I think there's great potential for a Google Forms API Package, and it's a project I would like to work on in future.

 - I faced difficulties with the encoding of the data from the API and escape characters appearing when I passed the data to Google Forms.
 I used `urllib.parse.urlparse` to parse the Quiz API data.
-Using square bracket notation to access the properties of the Quiz/Round/Game objects for the Google Form creation was introducing encoding errors, so I created methods on the objects that return the properies.
+Using square bracket notation to access the properties of the Quiz/Round/Game objects for the Google Form creation was introducing encoding errors, so I created methods on the objects that return the properties.

 <details>
 <summary>Screenshots with encoding issues</summary>